 Q: How quickly can you produce advice?
 A: In urgent cases, within a day or two, though usually we would expect to respond within about a week.

 Q: Why does it take so long?
 A: Good advice flows from a process of thinking, researching, drafting and redrafting — and (the last and probably most important step) carefully re-reading your instructions, to make sure that we have provided good, clear answers to the questions which we have been asked.
 All this takes time.
 (Which, incidentally, is why giving advice over the telephone doesn’t always work very well.)

 Q: What about payment?
 Do you ask for payment in advance?
-A: Please see our Charges page.
-Payment is due when our client is happy with the advice we have provided, and any follow-up queries (included in the agreed fee) have been dealt with.
+A: No. Please see our Charges page.
+Payment is due when our client is happy with the advice we have provided, and when any follow-up queries (included in the agreed fee) have been dealt with.

 Q: What else can you do?
 A: Well, we can’t do all of the things that solicitors can do, and in particular we can’t draft deeds relating to land and interests in land, and we can’t start or defend legal proceedings on behalf of clients.
 However, we can conduct mediations, and we can represent clients in meetings and hearings — for example, plannings appeals heard by planning inspectors.